-- REQUIRED: Phones off and nothing at all on desktop (teacher may allow a blank piece of paper and pen/pencil, which will be shown to the instructor prior to testing). - HIGHLY RECOMMENDED: Be in a room with a door that should be closed during testing when possible.
+- REQUIRED: Phones off and face down (visible) on desktop.
+Nothing else on desktop (teacher may allow a blank piece of paper and pen/pencil, which will be shown to the instructor prior to testing). - HIGHLY RECOMMENDED: Test in a private area.
+Be in a room with a door that should be closed during testing when possible.
 We understand not everyone will have the ability to do this, but this will cut down on distractions. - All online multiple-choice tests will be timed at 1.5 minutes per test question allotted.
-(Math courses and writing courses may have different time allotments.) - Using a web cam (the camera on a phone may be used in pre-approved situations such as the web cam is temporarily not working), and must be focused on the student set so that the proctor can see the student, desktop, and laptop screen the student is using to take the exam.
-The instructor or proctor may require the student to pan the room/area prior to and at any time during the test. - If a student has any situations, etc., requiring the teacher's input/help, he/she should use the Chat feature on Zoom, and be sure it is set to PRIVATE, so it goes only to the instructor. - Testing sessions will be recorded.
+(Math courses and writing courses may have different time allotments.) - Using a web cam (the camera on a phone may be used in pre-approved situations such as the web cam is temporarily not working), and must be focused on the student set so that the proctor can see the student, desktop, cell phone, and laptop screen the student is using to take the exam.
+The instructor or proctor may require the student to pan the room/area prior to and at any time during the test.
+Both hands must be visible during testing time.
+After submitting the test, the student's camera must remain on until class resumes, even if the student steps away or the instructor indicates that a break can be taken. - If a student has any situations, etc., requiring the teacher's input/help, he/she should use the Chat feature on Zoom, and be sure it is set to PRIVATE, so it goes only to the instructor. - Testing sessions may be recorded.
 This allows for review if any irregularities. - If the instructor/proctor sees an issue, they will pause the student's test and message the student using the chat feature on Zoom on private, telling the student, for example, to turn the camera on or aim it differently, there is an unauthorized piece of paper, or they see the student with their phone out, or looking underneath the desk, whatever the concern is, informing the student he/she must immediately/stop behavior or forfeit the exam.